WJLX

 WJLX (1240 AM) is a radio station in Jasper, Alabama.
-It airs a full-service oldies format.
+It airs a full-service/oldies format.
 The station is owned by Jonathan Timmons with Blue Door Broadcasting holding the broadcast license.
 The studios and offices are on Alabama State Route 195 in Jasper.

-WJLX is authorized to broadcast at 1,000 watts.
-But the station has special temporary authority from the FCC to broadcast at 100 watts.
+WJLX is authorized to broadcast at 1,000 watts, but the station has special temporary authority from the FCC to broadcast at 100 watts.
 Programming is also heard on 250-watt FM translator W268BM at 101.5 MHz.

+Known as “The Sound of Walker County,” WJLX also broadcasts Jasper Vikings high school athletics.